3.4.1 Requirement to Advise the Registrar of New Order or Affecting Event

 Court orders, registered maintenance agreements & affecting events

-After an Australian court makes an order or registers a maintenance agreement that varies or affects a registered maintenance liability (including a parentage overpayment order) , the payee of that registered maintenance liability must notify the Registrar (section 33).
+After an Australian court makes an order or registers a maintenance agreement that varies or affects a registered maintenance liability (including a recovery order) (3.1.2), the payee of that registered maintenance liability must notify the Registrar (CSRC Act section 33).

 The payee must also advise the Registrar if an affecting event happens under the terms and conditions of an Australian court order or maintenance agreement in relation to a registered maintenance liability.
-This requirement does not relate to child support assessments or to registered overseas maintenance liabilities (section 34).
+This requirement does not relate to child support assessments or to registered overseas maintenance liabilities (CSRC Act section 34).

-An affecting event is any event that varies the liability, otherwise affects the liability or is a terminating event for the liability (section 4).
+An affecting event is any event that varies the liability, otherwise affects the liability or is a terminating event for the liability (CSRC Act section 4).
 The kinds of events that would be an affecting event would depend upon the terms of the court order or court registered agreement.
-See 3.1 for details of terminating events for:
+For details of terminating events for:

-The payer can apply to have the Register varied to give effect to an Australian court order or court registered maintenance agreement that varies or affects a registered maintenance liability other than a child support assessment, or to recognise the happening of an affecting event that affects a registered maintenance liability other than a child support assessment (section 35).
+The payer can apply to have the Register varied to give effect to an Australian court order or court registered maintenance agreement that varies or affects a registered maintenance liability other than a child support assessment, or to recognise the happening of an affecting event that affects a registered maintenance liability other than a child support assessment (CSRC Act section 35).

-The Registrar must vary the Register on receipt of the notification by the payee or an application by the payer (section 36).
+The Registrar must vary the Register on receipt of the notification by the payee or an application by the payer (CSRC Act section 36).

-The Registrar can also vary a registered maintenance liability if the Registrar is of the opinion that an order has been made, a court has registered an agreement, or that an affecting event has happened, to allow the Registrar to act upon advice received from a court, the payer, payee or another person, where appropriate (section 37).
+The Registrar can also vary a registered maintenance liability if the Registrar is of the opinion that an order has been made, a court has registered an agreement, or that an affecting event has happened, to allow the Registrar to act upon advice received from a court, the payer, payee or another person, where appropriate (CSRC Act section 37).